-The format of the cost sheets for the 2011 Annual Inspection Report reflects the estimated cost of recommended improvements funded by the General Reserve in 2012 and 2013.
-Cost sheets for the Toll-Supported Bridges have been updated to reflect anticipated costs in 2012 and 2013.
+The format of the cost sheets for the 2012 Annual Inspection Report reflects the estimated cost of recommended improvements funded by the General Reserve in 2013 and 2014.
+Cost sheets for the Toll Bridges have been updated to reflect anticipated costs in 2013 and 2014.
 In addition the cost sheets provide the total program cost of the projects (Design, CMCI and Construction, etc.).
 The total in each section does not include the cost of completed projects.

-The following report will summarize significant findings, recommendations, and associated estimated costs at the end of each section for each structure.
+This report will summarize significant findings, recommendations, and associated estimated costs at the end of each section for each structure.
 Following the main reports are the recommendations for equipment and vehicle inspections and their associated repair/replacement costs.
 Finally, the Schedule of Insurance is provided towards the end of this report.